KianBabanezhad/Statistical_app/README.md

 # Statistical_app
-This application includes Normality tests, Comparing two or multiple groups tests and Non-numeric tests.
-The full result (report) is exportable as a pdf file.
+Among the tests offered by the application are Normality tests, comparisons between two or more groups, and non-numerical tests.
+Exportable in PDF format, the full result (report) is available for download.

-As the application is shared on the Shiny server, you can easily reach it by following the link.
+Following the link will take you to the Shiny server, where the application is shared.

 Link: https://kianbapp.shinyapps.io/Statistic_App_t_test_ver/